 - Most cleantech companies sell B2B industrial products and services, the sort of sales that have historically been driven almost entirely by sales staff.

 - The focus on dropping costs has produced a cost-first mentality in marketing.

 Commoditization is why most domestic air travel sucks.
 The customer base is buying on price first and foremost, so airline profitability relies on packing planes with bodies, and packing bodies into small spaces.
 Airlines get away with it by delivering people from Point A to Point B without spilling soda on too many laps.

-For cleantech companies, though, commoditization is a serious growth constraint.
+For cleantech companies, commoditization is a serious constraint on profit margins.
 And it’s typically a self-inflicted one.
 As young industries, solar, wind and battery storage companies are actively training their customers to buy like airline travelers.
 But commoditized buying is at odds with the realities of most B2B cleantech sales.
-A cleantech purchase is often a long-term investment in which important factors go into the long-term user experience.
+A cleantech purchase is typically a long-term investment involving a range of factors in the long-term user experience, if you will.